Click here to start your application. Apply now

 General Matters

-1. Your agreement with the University is between you and the University and only these two parties can enforce it.
+1. Your agreement with the University is between you, the parent/guardian, and the University and only these two parties can enforce it.
 The Contracts (Rights of Third Parties) Act 1999 does not apply.

 2. Although the contracting entities will not change, the University reserves the right to change the name of Northeastern University – London and/or the trading name under which it currently operates.

 3. The agreement shall be governed and construed in accordance with the laws of England and Wales.
-By accepting your offer, you agree to abide by these terms and conditions and submit to the non-exclusive jurisdiction of the courts of England and Wales for the resolution of any disputes which may arise out of, or in connection with, the agreement.
+By accepting the offer on behalf of the Participant, you agree to abide by these Terms and Conditions and submit to the non-exclusive jurisdiction of the courts of England and Wales for the resolution of any disputes which may arise out of, or in connection with, the agreement.

 Further Consumer Rights